 Ultimately Lanigan and Lanigan, P.L., works with Richard Marquez while determining how best to negotiate with banks, mortgage and loan companies for clients who are trying to prevent foreclosure.

 Clients who want to stay in their homes may need payment plans altered with the banks.
-In order to do this, a mortgage workout, a complete renegotiation of the terms of an existing mortgage is done to lower payments.
-Sometimes interest rates can be renegotiated.
-Sometimes clients are able to have more time built into their lender agreements to catch up on payments, remain in the property and return to a normal payment schedule when difficult economic situations pass or improve.
+In order to do this, a mortgage workout, a complete renegotiation of the terms of an existing mortgage is done to change payments.
+Sometimes interest rates can be renegotiated, principal reduced, time is added to the contract.
+Clients are may have time built into lender agreements to catch up on payments and return to a normal payment schedule when difficult economic situations pass or improve.